 If it weren’t awful enough that she has all my secrets, now all her friends know everything about me because her phone did not have a password.
 My embarrassing pictures and the fact that I am a heavy snorer is now public knowledge.
 All my deepest and most personal thoughts are so poorly secured, it’s like watching Arsenal defend at home.

 When I raised some questions, she told me I don’t have the right to privacy, and this is all part of being in a committed relationship.
-I couldn’t see a way out of it, and finally approached the courts for a divorce.
-Every time the courts heard our case and made an observation, she would find a way to bypass it.
+I couldn’t see a way out of it, and finally approached a counsellor for help.
+Every time the counsellor heard our case and told her to do something, she would find a way to bypass it.
 It didn’t surprise me at all, I’d always known she was a tricky customer.
-Aadhar’s own parents had bailed on her.
+Aadhaar’s own parents had bailed on her.

 As things stand today, like most relationships on Facebook, ours is complicated.
-I believe this is a love-hate relationship.
-She loves me, I hate her.
-Left to me, I would end our ties this very moment, but we all know there’s no getting rid of Aadhar.
+We are in a love-hate relationship, she loves me and I hate her.

 It’s just like all those Black Mirror episodes: Everything starts out beautifully, but it’s obviously a trap.
 And then you die.